frasosatis/cx16playground/basic/01-asc_listing/README.md

 x16emu, so it works only if this is existing in the path (see command `which x16emu`).

+## clean.sh

+Small bash shell script which simply removes stuff which has been created by the bas2prg.sh script.

 ## hello

 Use `x16emu -bas hello.bas` to load into the X16(emu).